113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

    For 32 bit and earlier versions, go to [all versions](/docs/cli/reference/ibmcloud/all_versions.html) page to download

 1. Run the installer
-   * For macOS and windows, just run the installer.
+   * For macOS and windows, run the installer.
    * For Linux, extract the package and run the `install` script.

-1. Target an API endpoint and login to {{site.data.keyword.Bluemix_notm}}
+1. Target an API endpoint and log in to {{site.data.keyword.Bluemix_notm}}

    ```
    ibmcloud login
    ```
    {: codeblock}

-Now you are ready to manage {{site.data.keyword.Bluemix_notm}} resouces.
+Now you're ready to manage {{site.data.keyword.Bluemix_notm}} resouces.
 Type `ibmcloud help` to see the command descriptions.

-If you are using a federated ID, follow the instructions [here](https://console.bluemix.net/docs/iam/login_fedid.html#federated_id) to log in with a one-time passcode or an API key.
+If you're using a federated ID, follow the instructions [here](https://console.bluemix.net/docs/iam/login_fedid.html#federated_id) to log in with a one-time passcode or an API key.
 {: tip}

-Besides installers, you can have other options to install the {{site.data.keyword.Bluemix_notm}} CLI:
+Other than installers, you can have other options to install the {{site.data.keyword.Bluemix_notm}} CLI:

 * Install from shell
 * Download binary package and install to a custom directory